Skip to Main Content

 • Manuscript Matcher Access by logging into Web of Science or EndNote online.
 Find the Master Journal List and enter a title and abstract to see a list of journals and their matching score.
 You will also see Journal Impact Factor, Quartile, and Open Access status.

-There are a number of other journal selectors, including the Springer Journal Suggester, the Edanz Journal Selector, Wiley Find Journals, the IEEE Publication Recommender and the Open Journal Matcher.
+There are a number of other journal selectors, including the Springer Journal Suggester, Wiley Find Journals and the IEEE Publication Recommender.

 Considerations for assessing journal quality or suitability